ToiletStarter/hold/EasyESP_UI_Bridge_Documentation.md

     starts the ESP unless bridgeOpt.start == false attaches the bridge

-Setup check
+Setup summary

-The bridge is streamlined because it removes repetitive glue, not because it hides everything.
-Good use case
+The bridge now has two clear roles:
+Fast pairing layer

-Use it when you want:
+Use it when you want EasyUi and EasyESP working together quickly.

-    a ready-made ESP control UI
-    synced theme/profile/preset controls
-    pair save/load
-    fast startup for both systems together
+Descriptor merge layer

-Skip it when you want
+Use it when you want to consume:

-    EasyESP by itself
-    EasyUi by itself
-    a fully custom pairing layer

-That keeps the stack simple:

-    EasyUi stays standalone
-    EasyESP stays standalone
-    the bridge only handles pairing
+    ESP descriptors
+    bridge descriptors
+    descriptor-driven UI generation

+That means it stays useful without forcing either system to depend on the other.